apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/documentmk.md

 newer than `r13fcda91b12-0-1`.

 The same logic is used for changes to other nodes that belong to a branch commit.
-DocumentMK internally resolves the commit revision for a modification before it decides whether a reader is able to see a given change.
+The DocumentNodeStore internally resolves the commit revision for a modification before it decides whether a reader is able to see a given change.

 ## <a name="previous-documents"></a> Previous Documents

-Over time the size of a document grows because DocumentMK adds data to the document with every modification, but never deletes anything to keep the history.
+Over time the size of a document grows because the DocumentNodeStore adds data to the document with every modification, but never deletes anything to keep the history.
 Old data is moved when there are 1000 commits to be moved or the document is bigger than 1 MB.
 A document with a reference to old data looks like this: